'We Pray For Rain': Utilities Implement Water Restrictions As Drought Conditions Linger

 Officials in Manning are encouraging residents to rely on private wells, sources which are largely unregulated and much more prone to contamination.
 Officials in Harlan are directing restaurants to not give diners a glass of water unless they ask for one.

 "Water usage has skyrocketed to record levels the last few days.
-It does not appear that there is any relief in sight."
+It does not appear that there is any relief in sight."-City of Sheldon Facebook Page

 As of Friday, an Iowa Department of Natural Resources staffer said the agency is aware of voluntary or mandatory water restrictions in place for the Harlan and Sheldon municipal utilities, as well as the Regional Water Rural Water Association, the West Central Iowa Rural Water Association, and the Lyon & Sioux Rural Water System.
 The city of Palo is also asking residents to restrict their usage.
 Collectively, the systems serve an estimated 20,000 Iowans.